 Why German CEOs Are Betting on India: The India-EU FTA Opportunity

 India and Germany have recalibrated their bilateral trade and economic engagement in parallel with India’s accelerated push to conclude a Free Trade Agreement (FTA) with the European Union (EU).
-As of January 2026, India-EU FTA negotiations are in their final phase.
-Once concluded, the agreement will represent India’s 19th trade pact and rank among its most economically consequential, reflecting the scale and strategic importance of the EU market.
+Now that the India-EU FTA negotiations have concluded, the agreement will represent India’s 19th trade pact and rank among its most economically consequential, reflecting the scale and strategic importance of the EU market.

 The FTA is expected to significantly enhance India’s export access to the 27-member EU bloc, including Germany, while reinforcing supply chain resilience and fostering deeper, long-term economic integration between India and Europe.